Leaving already?

 14. iDrive Team

-It's a corporate storage with affordable prices and a wide range of features.
-With it, you can quickly share files, set individual permissions for each team member, and set up data backup from any device — be it a USB drive or a server.
+This is a corporate storage service that offers a solid mix of features at a budget-friendly price.
+You can quickly share files, set custom permissions for each team member, and back up data from almost any device — whether it’s a USB drive or a server.

-In the first year, you can get a 40 to 80% discount on the cost of the subscription plan, depending on the specific number of users and the terms of current promotions.
+During your first year, you can get a discount of 40% to 80%, depending on the number of users and any current promotions.

 15. Citrix Content Collaboration